Air-Factories-2-0/af2-design/PrinterManager.md

 #### OctoRest

-OctoRest is a python library that allow the comunication with OctoPrint via REST request.

-It contains method that contact a specific API in order to perfom a specific action.
+OctoRest is a Python library that allows the comunication with OctoPrint via REST request; it contains methods that contact a specific API in order to perfom a specific action.

 For instance, after the authentication to start a printing process it is possible to use the following method: